Comfort Measures for Labour and Birth

 Ritual:

-A “ritual is the repetition of a meaningful rhythmic activity during contractions.”7(p.
+She describes a ritual as "the repetition of a meaningful rhythmic activity during contractions.”5(p.
 207).
 They may develop spontaneously throughout your labour or may be adapted from early labour coping strategies as your labour progresses.
 Examples of rituals:

 - Vocalizing or moaning (releases feelings of tension).
 Vocalization often becomes a part of your coping rhythm and ritual.